TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 ## FSM

-From here, we can design a finite state machine (or finite state automata, FSM for short) for tokenization:
+From here, we can design a finite state machine (FSM) for tokenization:

 ![sample fsm](./figures/sample_fsa_1.png)